abolfazl-byt-e/CCNA-level_Network_Scenarios/README.md

 # CCNA-level_Network_Scenarios
-"CCNA Packet Tracer Network Scenarios Repository: Diverse hands-on exercises for CCNA learners using Cisco Packet Tracer.
+CCNA Packet Tracer Network Scenarios Repository: Diverse hands-on exercises for CCNA learners using Cisco Packet Tracer.

+You can find command descriptions in the 'Cisco Packet Tracer commands collection.docx' file.
+It contains the